angular-redux/platform/docs/store/articles/intro-tutorial.md

 ## More to Explore

-Take a look at https://github.com/angular-redux/example-app for a more complex example, including Redux integration with Angular's router and forms APIs.
+Take a look at the [example app](https://github.com/angular-redux/platform/blob/master/packages/example-app) for a more complex example, including
+Redux integration with Angular's router and forms APIs.

 Also check out the [articles](articles) folder for deep-dives into specific subjects people have asked about.